Pull-Push/Smershdern/README.md

 5/21/24 - made progress of the randomizer. need to figure out how to link CSV files together.
 Might need to rework and set everything up as SQLite to place nice with DJANGO.

 5/24/24 - found much better way to set up randomized. need to figure out removal of duplicates from each list

+5/25/24 - finished the randomizer..finally. need to port output to view to display on front end